-In a partnership with Tim Farmer and KET, a new music program will be taped in the Pavilion A auditorium on the second Sunday of each month.
-The concert is open to the public free of charge and will be broadcast live to patient rooms on channel 50.
+In a partnership with Tim Farmer and KET, a music program is taped in the Pavilion A auditorium on the second Sunday of each month.
+The concert is open to the public, free of charge and broadcast live to patient rooms on channel 50.

-In 2013, The UK Arts in HealthCare Program was recognized for its excellence by the Governor’s Award in the Arts and the Medi-Star Awards.
-Both awards recognized the patient centered focus of the program.
+In 2013, The UK Arts in HealthCare Program was recognized for excellence by the Governor’s Award in the Arts and the Medi-Star Awards.
+Both awards recognized the patient-centered focus of the program.

 Learn more about our awards and program.

 UK Arts in HealthCare is always looking for ways to better serve our patients, families and staff.
 Provide us with feedback, pose questions or make suggestions as to how we can improve the program and what it brings to the health care environment.